Sundar2k4/ancient-gallery/README.md

 # Ancient Art Gallery - MERN Stack Project

 An **Ancient Art Gallery** website built using the MERN (MongoDB, Express, React, Node.js) stack.
 The website showcases a variety of ancient artifacts with detailed information fetched from a MongoDB database.
-Users can explore artifacts and learn about their historical significance through an intuitive user interface.
+Users can explore artifacts, add their own, and learn about their historical significance through an intuitive user interface.

 ## Live Demo